Kalabasa/leanrada.com/src/pages/works/miniforts.md

 Minetest has an ground-based A* pathfinding algorithm, implemented in C++, exposed via the Lua API.

-I've found that the built-in pathfinder wasn't sufficient for this game.
+I’ve found that the built-in pathfinder wasn’t sufficient for this game.
 This game has multiple agents with different locomotion types, a complex 3D terrain, and destructible walls.

-I ended up implementing a hierarchical pathfinding algorithm with a structure similar to [**RimWorld**'s region system](https://www.youtube.com/watch?v=RMBQn_sg7DA), also inspired by [**Castle Story**'s pathfinder](https://www.gdcvault.com/play/1025151/Hierarchical-Dynamic-Pathfinding-for-Large).
+I ended up implementing a hierarchical pathfinding algorithm with a structure similar to [**RimWorld**’s region system](https://www.youtube.com/watch?v=RMBQn_sg7DA), also inspired by [**Castle Story**’s pathfinder](https://www.gdcvault.com/play/1025151/Hierarchical-Dynamic-Pathfinding-for-Large).

 <span class="bleed">
 	<video muted autoplay loop>